List of extant megaherbivores

-Extant megaherbivores are large megafaunaul herbivores that can exceed 1000 kg in weight.
-They include elephants, rhinos, hippos, and giraffes, and are the largest of the land animals.
+Extant megaherbivores are large megafaunal herbivores that can exceed 1000 kg in weight.
+They include elephants, rhinoceroses, hippopotamuses, and giraffes, and are the largest of the land animals.
 There are nine extant species of megaherbivores, distributed across Africa and Asia.
-The term "megaherbivore" was coined in 1988 by Owen-Smith to describe large mammals that performed similar ecological functions, such as habitat defoliation and extensive seed dispersal.
-Animals under are this group are K-selected, meaning they have high life expectancies, slow population growth, large offspring, lengthy pregnancies, and low mortality rates.
+The term "megaherbivore" was coined in 1988 by Norman Owen-Smith.
+Extant species perform important ecological functions such as habitat defoliation and extensive seed dispersal.

+Extant megaherbivores are K-selected animals with high life expectancies, slow population growth, large offspring, lengthy pregnancies, and low mortality rates.
 They have selected slow reproduction to enhance their survival chances, and as a result, increase their lifespan.
 Their large size offers protection from predators, but at the same time, it decreases the degree at which they reproduce due to restricted food sources.
-On average, megaherbivores give birth to a single offspring every 1.3 to 4.5 years, depending on the species and also tend to have high lifespans, with giraffes living 25 years, rhinoceroses and hippopotamuses 40 years, and elephants 60 years.
+On average, megaherbivores give birth to a single offspring every 1.3 to 4.5 years.
+Giraffes live for 25 years, rhinoceroses and hippopotamuses for 40 years, and elephants for 60 years.

 The nine megaherbivore species are split into four distinct families: Elephantidae (2 genera and 3 species), Rhinocerotidae (4 genera and 4 species), Hippopotamidae (1 species), and Giraffidae (1 species).
-These families are polyphyletic and do not share a recent common ancestor, but were instead assembled due to similarities in ecological niches.
+These families are polyphyletic and do not share a recent common ancestor, but were instead assembled due to size and similarities in ecological niches.